Waztom/fragalysis-stack/README.md

 # Fragalysis stack
 Docker setup for building a Django, RDKit and Postgres stack with neo4j

-Folow the stesp below to build and push your own stack image.
+Follow the steps below to build and push your own Docker Hub stack image for Fragalysis.
+This image is needed for deployment to the development or production clusters via AWX and then Ansible.

 ## <a name="clonerepo"></a>Clone the Fragalysis stack repo